adrielepinto/bank_marketing/README.md

  - Gaussian Mixture Model (GMM)
  -
 ## 7.0 Machine Learning Models Performance

+The metric used to measure the performance of the models was the [Davies-Bouldin score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.davies_bouldin_score.html#:~:text=Compute%20the%20Davies%2DBouldin%20score,result%20in%20a%20better%20score.).

+The score is defined as the average similarity measure of each cluster with its most similar cluster, where similarity is the ratio of within-cluster distances to between-cluster distances.

+- For this metric the closier score to Zero is better.

 <img width="1295" alt="Screen Shot 2023-09-30 at 5 24 09 PM" src="https://github.com/adrielepinto/bank_marketing/assets/97919969/e90a086b-d2a6-4d96-a528-c351340672e6">

+The picture shows the score for each number of cluster of each model testes

 <img width="757" alt="Screen Shot 2023-09-30 at 5 21 22 PM" src="https://github.com/adrielepinto/bank_marketing/assets/97919969/63c46c22-f090-4f7c-9685-17ac7347441a">

-The model performance result is separated from the database into nine clusters, according to the similarities of each customer.
-Towards of all tested machine learning tools, the GMMM has showed a good metric for the nine clusters.
-However, the Davies-Bouldin metric presents a considerably excellent performance in comparison with the other tested models.
-HC and KMeans also performed considerably well, but unfortunately these values are for fifteen clusters, which will make it difficult for the market team to manage so many clusters.
-Therefore, the model applied for the final clustering is the Davies-Bouldin score.
+ Towards of all tested machine learning tools, the Kmeans showed a score of 0.74, ultilizando 8 clusters.

 # 8.0 Model Performance Results
 <img width="430" alt="Screen Shot 2023-02-16 at 4 58 53 PM" src="https://user-images.githubusercontent.com/97919969/219522478-60c3161b-5b9e-4ab2-8d74-e905396a2568.png">